natelistrom/natelistrom.github.io/_posts/2022-04-05-pae-investment.md

 Our ideals and values, view of self and how we integrate with others, and sense of purpose are all at play. <sup class="aside">B</sup>

-<aside>This might explain why achievement stories like sports dramas elicit chills.
+<aside>B. This might explain why achievement stories like sports dramas elicit chills.
 It's not clear to me, however, whether it's the achievement itself ("I have fulfilled my purpose/meaning") or if it's an ethical value on endurance and overcoming ("I have fulfilled my duty to persist in the face of opposition") which is the true elicitor.
 In other words, it's not clear if it is a distinct category &mdash; achieving &mdash; or if it's just a re-packaging of the ethical/moral values category.</aside>

-The lynchpin is that, according to the theory, changing one's view at higher levels of our cognitive hierarchies require changes to the supporting, lower layers. <sup>{% include schoellerAndPerlovsky-aestheticChills.html %}</sup>
+The key point is that, according to the theory, changing one's view at higher levels of our cognitive hierarchies require changes to the supporting, lower layers. <sup>{% include schoellerAndPerlovsky-aestheticChills.html %}</sup>

 In other words, we're most deeply invested in the things at the highest levels of the hierarchy — our values.
-We emotionally connect in powerful ways with stories that vindicate those values.

 Changing your worldview is one of the most energy-intensive and difficult cognitive processes.
 We don't enter into it easily.
 And the converse is also true.
-We experience reward when our worldviews are positively reinforced. <sup>{% include schoellerAndPerlovsky-aestheticChills.html %}</sup>
+We experience reward when our worldviews are positively reinforced. <sup>{% include schoellerAndPerlovsky-aestheticChills.html %}</sup> We emotionally connect in powerful ways with stories that vindicate our values.

 # Wrapping it up